Ing. Samuel Laboy

 2. Entrance Tunnel Excavated by Al-Mamun

-According to history, Abdullah Al-Mamun, caliph of Baghdad, was the first to enter the Great Pyramid in modern times.
+According to history, Abdullah Al-Mamun, the caliph of Baghdad, was the first to enter the Great Pyramid in modern times.
 This occurred in the year 820 of this Age.
-The caliph and his group were in search for pharaoh Khufu’s mortuary chamber and his treasures.
+The caliph and his group were in search for Pharaoh Khufu’s mortuary chamber and his treasures.
 It is been said that he found the chamber, but not the remains of the pharaoh and his treasures.
 The entrance to the tunnel bored by Al-Mamun and his team is located to the right side of the original entrance to the Great Pyramid, over the fifth layer of stone blocks.